 Your about page is a chance to go deeper into who your brand is, what you do and why you do it.
 Tell a story that answers the following questions:

-- What can visitors can do on the site?
+- What can visitors do on the site?

-- Why the site is different than others like it?
+- Why is the site different from others like it?